luminus-framework/luminus/resources/md/clojurescript.md

 The values of the components are stored in Reagent atoms.
 These atoms behave just like regular Clojure atoms, except for one important property.
 When an atom is updated it causes any components that dereference it to be repainted.
 Let's take a look at an example.

-**important** make sure that you require Reagent atom in the namespace, otherwise regular Clojure atoms will be used and components will not be repainted on change.
+**Important:** Make sure that you require Reagent atom in the namespace, otherwise regular Clojure atoms will be used and components will not be repainted on change.

 ```clojure
 (ns myapp